bosterholz/cloudcourse/index.md

 ```
 On running this script Nextflow will use Anaconda and install BLAST.
 Then BLAST will be called and prompt its help page.

-Perfekt, since BLAST is up and running the only missing parts are the database and input organisms.
+Perfect, since BLAST is up and running the only missing parts are the database and input organisms.
 We will quickly solve this.

 ```bash
 cd /vol/spool/cloud_computing